dylanpieper/chatalot/README.md

 #### Self-evaluation

-Self-evaluation prompts the chat model to evaluate and refine the structured data extraction using the `eval` parameter (increases token use).
+Self-evaluation prompts the chat model to evaluate and refine the structured data extraction using the `eval` parameter.
+This feature is unique to chatlot and is an example of how you can use chatlot to orchestrate a lot of multi-turn chats.

 ``` r
 lot <- chat$lot(prompts, type = type_sentiment, eval = TRUE)